tariqchoucair/newsvoice/README.md

 | 7 | `segments` | Builds indirect segments by cutting quotes and attribution out of the reported content. |
 | 8 | `assignment` | Decides globally which cue owns which quotation. |

-Layer 8 is global by design.
-Resolving quote ownership locally, one cue at a time, lets whichever cue is processed first take a quotation belonging to a later one, and the resulting row is well-formed and wrong — a real speaker attached to a real quotation that they did not utter, which nothing downstream flags.
+Layer 8 is global by design because if we resolve quote ownership locally, one cue at a time, this will let whichever cue processed first take a quotation belonging to a later one, and the resulting row is well-formed but wrong.

 Three arbitration rules then run in `pipeline`: global ownership settles first, then cues reporting one speaker in one sentence are merged, then a cue whose